 The scene is one of two basic structural units in writing fiction.
 Specifically, a scene contains action that forces the protagonist or main character in the scene to alter their plans or behavior.
-The other unit of writing, the sequel, follow the scene and is a unit of reflection, a unit of decision making and emotional reflection.
+The other unit of writing, the sequel, follows the scene and is a unit of decision making and emotional reflection.
 We’ll worry with the sequel later.

 In a basic story, the first scene should depict the daily life of the protagonist.
 That is, the first scene grounds us in what the protagonist considers the normal world.
 Even if the world is fantastic to us, it is the day-to-day reality of the protagonist and in this world the protagonist does day-to-day things.

 Conflict arises when we pull the protagonist out of their day-to-day world and set them on a course for adventure.
 This can happen in any number of ways but is always referred to as the inciting incident.
 Once the inciting incident has occurred, the protagonist has an objective.
 The best way to depict an objective is physically.
 A physical objective is called the external superobjective.
 Such an object symbolizes the deepest desires of the protagonist and obtaining it is the logical conclusion.
 If there is no physical object involved in the protagonist’s quest, then the protagonist is simply seeking a superobjective.

 Consider as a character a man who wants to go to the store and buy some strawberries because he has a date and he knows his date likes strawberry shortcake and he wants to make some.
 As he’s driving to the store along a route he knows so well that he leaves his cellphone (and, hence, GPS) at home, he comes to a detour sign: a bridge has been washed out up ahead and he must turn off the main highway down a small side street that he’s really never been down before.

 In the example above, the strawberries are the external superobjective and symbolize the protagonist’s romantic aspirations.
 Turning down the side street is the inciting incident.
 So far so good, right?